-When Drexel University made the call to close campus facilities to the public and conduct classes online in accordance with statewide preventative measures, the students, staff, and faculty who make up the College of Computing & Informatics (CCI) quickly adapted to working and studying remotely.
+When Drexel University made the call to close campus facilities to the public and conduct classes online in accordance with statewide preventative measures, the students, professional staff and faculty who make up the College of Computing & Informatics (CCI) quickly adapted to working and studying remotely.
 We asked members of the CCI community how to be productive while working from home, and they delivered their best advice.
-Check out these top tips, tricks, and secrets for how to make working from home work for you.
+Check out these top tips, tricks and secrets for how to make working from home work for you.

 1. Keep necessities within reach

 Culinary professionals aren’t the only ones whose workflows can be improved by practicing mise en place.
-Computer Science student Vivek Khimani explains the importance of having necessary supplies within reach.
+Computer science student Vivek Khimani explains the importance of having necessary supplies within reach.
 “I am more productive when I have everything I need around me, including water bottle, sanitizer, lotion, and snacks on my desk.
 Also, writing down my goals for the entire week helps keep me on track.”

 2. No standing desk?
 No problem

-“Try using an ironing board as a makeshift standing desk,” says Computing & Security Technology student MJ Tranchitella.
+“Try using an ironing board as a makeshift standing desk,” says computing & security technology student MJ Tranchitella.

 3. Set the right mood